jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 ## Wave G's network

-Once your home is connected to Wave G's network, they have their own efficient gear that connects to their fiber and rooftop millimeter wave backhaul transmitters and receivers, eventually peering with others inside data centers and nearby colo facilities like the
-[Westin Building Exchange (WBX)](https://www.westinbldg.com/) and the [Seattle Internet Exchange (SIX)](https://www.seattleix.net/), providing short hops and low latency.
+Once your home is connected to Wave G's network, they have their own efficient gear that connects to their fiber, eventually peering with others inside data centers and nearby colo facilities like the [Westin Building Exchange (WBX)](https://www.westinbldg.com/) and the [Seattle Internet Exchange (SIX)](https://www.seattleix.net/), providing short hops and low latency.
+Buildings near ours connect to the 10 Gbit fiber backhaul our building has underground using millimeter wave radios on the roof of our building.

 This is where the original Condo Internet company took advantage of their parent company, Spectrum Networks, and their wholesale bandwidth offerings and